The Best Books for Parenting ADHD

 The tools in this book are meant to ease the stress around highly emotional and upset moments.
 This where I struggle the most in my parenting – the times when my son’s fears make him highly emotional and often aggressive.

 I often at am a loss for how to react to my son’s big emotions and angry words.
-Wipfler’s advice have already put me at ease and armed me with lots to try.
+Wipfler’s advice has already put me at ease and armed me with lots to try.

 Wipfler also suggests many different ways to connect to your kiddos – special time, stay listening (listening and being present when your kids are at their worst), and play listening( a way to defuse a situation and connect instead of yell.)